 Hannah’s passions are to develop carefully selected prospects bought from American breeders or imported from Europe as well as the continued education of her students from adult amateurs up to young professionals.
 She takes an immense amount of pride in her clients and their horses in reaching their fullest potential.
 Hannah also holds a strong belief in the importance of a continued education for herself and is continually motivated and encouraged by fellow professionals.
 She has worked with many high profile dressage trainers that she considers to be the best in the industry such as Ulf Moeller, Lisa Wilcox, Linda Zang, Scott Hassler, and Courtney King-Dye.
 And more recently, she has been inspired by her dear friend Quinnten Alston, whom she admires as one of the best in the country, to develop her skills as a handler.

 As business continued to flourish, Hannah branched out and embraced the world of breeding.
-With guidance from Klaus Schengber, she researched numerous pedigrees in hopes to produce performance horses at home.
+She researched numerous pedigrees in hopes to produce performance horses at home.
 She then successfully bred six mares in 2015!
 Knowing she’d be faced with a barn full of youngsters, Hannah would need a like-minded professional to help her keep the training programs successful.
 That fall, she was referred to an upcoming eventing trainer Chris Talley and he began helping Hannah start young horses.
 Almost instantly, she knew Chris was a special rider and special person.
 By year’s end, Hannah and Chris agreed joining their business efforts together would maximize their potential in accomplishing a shared dream.
 So in the Spring of 2016, Chris returned from competing in Aiken and joined the Zaragoza Acres team as eventing and show jumping trainer.

 Hannah dreamt of one-day having a facility where people could come together with a common goal of producing horses thorough breeding, development and education.
 That “one day” finally came in the Summer of 2016 when Hannah and Antonio purchased their own farm to secure the future of Zaragoza Acres.
 They have dedicated their lives to the health and happiness of horses and can now continue to do so on their own farm.